-2. On your HOMES FOR SALE page, I would integrate IDX and position your home listing details in an attractive way on your website (without sending them to an outside site).
+- 2. On your HOMES FOR SALE page, I would integrate IDX and position your home listing details in an attractive way on your website (without sending them to an outside site).

 - 3. Next, to every listing on your website, I would boldly position your contact information so there’s no possibility to miss it.

-- 1. On your HOME page, I would highlight 3 of your key strengths (or those of your agency) with a button “Sell Your Home” or “Sell Your Home Quickly” to direct Jane to an inside page where you provide more reasons why it’s wise to contact you.
+- 1. On your HOME page, I would highlight 3 of your key strengths (or those of your agency) with a button “Sell Your Home or Sell Your Home Quickly” to direct Jane to an inside page where you provide more reasons why it’s wise to contact you.

-- 2. On most pages, I would have a Contact Us box and phone number ready for Jane to reach out to you easily.
+- 2. On most pages, I would have a “Contact Us” box and phone number ready for Jane to reach out to you easily.

-3. To further establish your credibility, I would give examples of houses you helped your clients sell in less than a few weeks.
+- 3. To further establish your credibility, I would give examples of houses you helped your clients sell in less than a few weeks.
 If that’s not possible, we would highlight an article that helps home sellers properly prepare and stage their homes for the sale.
 There are many ways we can help you substantiate your expertise and provide value to your viewers.
 Remember: Givers gain.
 You need to give before you receive.